jwestgard/inst326/modules/module02/exercise.md

 ---
-title: "Module 2 Exercise"
+title: "Module 2 Lab Exercise"
 css: ../../css/page.css
 ---

+## Question 1 (1 point)

-What error message do you get when you run this program (1 point)
+What error message do you get when you run this program (hint: there are at least two problems)

 ``` {.python .numberLines}
 def get_energy(mass):